 At about 9am on Christmas morning the volunteers arrive to set up and the chefs start cooking.
 Lunch is served at 12.30pm and each table has a volunteer from the church who is the Table Host.

 “This year we launched a new project where we’ve asked churches to make up gift bags for residents.
 We sent them a list of items that would be good, like shower gel and a mug.
 It’s then put in a gift bag with a personal Christmas card and a note.
 Five churches in the borough have taken that on, which means there are gifts for all our residents.
 It also means each gift can be blessed,” explains Jacky.

 About 2pm the church choir arrives to perform, followed by the Queen’s speech at 3pm.
 As each person leaves, they are given a gift to take home with them.

 “The YMCA is a brilliant location for hosting the Christmas lunch partly for practicalities – it’s central, has a fully modified kitchen – but also for more than that: I feel it also embodies something of what the YMCA stands for,” says St Andrew and St Mark Rev’d Robert Stanier.

 “While the core of volunteers comes from our congregation, what’s also a great joy to me is how many people volunteer from around the community, both those with a deep faith, and those with none, but all of them knowing that there’s something especially important about extending hospitality at Christmas.

-“On a day which can both be intensely isolating as well as intensely joyful, we try each year to ensure that our Christmas lunch is something that doesn’t just fill the body, but also touches the soul.
+“On a day which can both be intensely isolating as well as intensely joyful, we try each year to ensure that our Christmas lunch doesn’t just fill the body, it touches the soul.
 I love being down there: every year is slightly different, but the aim is the same, to ensure that Surbiton has a little pocket of Bethlehem on Christmas Day.”